websemantics/pyrocms-theme/README.md

 ## Features

-- Easy to customizr and style,
+- Easy to customize and style,
 - Comes with 6 Skins out-of-the-box,
 - Supports the official [PyroCMS theme](https://github.com/pyrocms/pyrocms-theme),
 - Allows to `sort` and `exclude` modules from the navigation menu (Sidebar),